 Great news!
 Island Wineries of British Columbiawas awarded the Bronze Medal at the Gourmand World Wine Book Awards in the New World category.
 Congrats to Gary Hynes and all of the contributors!

 All the Dirt: Reflections of Organic Farmingwas recently featured in the Gulf Islands Driftwood: "The book offers readers an insightful and inspiring look into the lives of three organic farmers with plenty of local flavour."
 Read the full article here.

-"Informative, timely and well written, All The Dirtis a must-read insider’s account of farming today on Vancouver Island."
-Great review of All the Dirt: Reflections on Organic Farming in EAT Magazine, along with a wonderful interview with co-author Heather Stretch!
-Read it here.
+"Informative, timely and well written, All The Dirtis a must-read insider’s account of farming today on Vancouver Island.

 We acknowledge the financial support of the Government of Canada

 through the Canada Book Fund (CBF), a part of the Department of Canadian Heritage, the Canada Council for the Arts and the BC Arts Council.